cyralinc/sidecar-failopen-healthcheck-aws/README.md

 ## Execution Requirements

-In order to properly execute, the lambda needs IAM permissions to access AWS CloudWatch and AWS SecretsManager.
+In order to properly execute, the lambda needs IAM permissions to access AWS CloudWatch and AWS Secrets Manager.
-It also needs networking access to the target sidecar, target repository and also to AWS CloudWatch and AWS SecretsManager.
+It also needs network access to the target sidecar, target repository, and also to AWS CloudWatch and AWS Secrets Manager.

 The detailed IAM permissions required by the execution role are the following: